shams-nahid/My-Daily-AWS-Study/docs/Notes/DB/04 Elastic Cache.md

 - When `Cluster Mode` is enabled
   - All nodes should reside in the same region
   - Can not promote any more read replica
+- Use `online resizing` to scale up or down the Elastic Cache for Redis

 In most cases, it's better to use Redis.
 But should choice `Memcached` when,